-Following is an example of battery specification I found on the internet, you may found a completely different format of specification because there is no such standard for the same.
+Following is an example of battery specification I found on the internet, you may find a completely different format of specification because there is no such standard for the same.

 Difference between C10 and C20 150 Ah Battery

-Similarly, for the ‘C20’ battery, the battery is guaranteed for the performance of 20-hour.
+Similarly, the ‘C20’ battery, the battery is guaranteed performance of 20-hour.

-To find the guaranteed discharge current of C10 batteries, you need to divide the Ampere-Hour of battery by 10.
-Similarly for C20, battery you need to divide Amphere-hour of battery by 20.
+To find the guaranteed discharge current of C10 batteries, you need to divide the Ampere-Hour of the battery by 10.
+Similarly for C20, for the battery, you need to divide the Ampere-hour of the battery by 20.